 Bose’s case provides an additional 12 hours of reserve power, and supports USB-C and wireless charging.
 The case can also fast charge the earbuds; when you place the QC Earbuds in the case for 15 minutes, you’re rewarded with two hours of playback time.
 The Samsung Galaxy Buds Pro case provides 13 hours of additional playtime, and supports Qi Wireless and Wireless PowerShare charging.
 You can fast charge the Galaxy Buds Pro: 10 minutes in the case yields 85 minutes of playtime.

-Don’t miss: Best noise cancelling true wireless earphones
+Don’t miss: Best noise canceling true wireless earphones

 Hold up!
 Something’s missing: